 \section{Threat Model}

-\paragraph{Attackers' Goal} In this paper, we consider both direct and indirect prompt injection attacks.
+\paragraph{Attackers' Goal.} In this paper, we consider both direct and indirect prompt injection attacks.
 In direct prompt injection, the victim applications are designed for specific tasks, such as text summarization \cite{perez2022ignore}.
 Attackers exploit these applications for purposes such as system prompt leakage or goal hijacking.
-For easy evaluation, we focus on goal hijacking—a purpose that misleads LLMs into deviating from their designed application task and completing injected instructions—as the primary objective in our experiments.
-In contrast, indirect prompt injection allows attackers to trick victim users for various purposes, ranging from spreading phishing links\cite{wang2024fath} to advertising for a specific product \cite{shu2023exploitability}.
-For example, the attackers can inject an instruction into a web document requesting the LLM to output a harmful phishing link to the user.
-To study these attacks, we utilize the dataset constructed by \cite{chen2025indirectpromptinjectionattacks}, which includes attack goals such as phishing, advertising, and propaganda.
-In short, for both direct and indirect prompt injection attacks, the attackers' goal is to ensure the LLMs' responses should include the answers to the injected instructions.
+In our work, we focus on goal hijacking, with a purpose that misleads LLMs into deviating from their designed application task and completing injected instructions, as the primary objective in our experiments.
+In contrast, indirect prompt injection involves injecting malicious instructions into external data sources such as web documents, with the goal of tricking the LLM into completing them.
+In short, for both direct and indirect prompt injection attacks, the attackers' goal is to ensure that LLMs' responses should include the answers to the injected instructions.

-\paragraph{Attacker's Accessibility.} For both direct and indirect prompt injection attacks, attackers can only access the data content and they cannot modify the system prompt, model parameters, or other system components.
+\paragraph{Attackers' Accessibility.} For both direct and indirect prompt injection attacks, attackers can only access the data content and they cannot modify the system prompt, model parameters, or other system components.
 This is because for direct prompt injection attacks, such as those targeting a summarization system, we assume that developers have set up the original input instruction for the LLMs, while all user or attacker inputs will be treated as data to be summarized.
 Consequently, attackers can only interact with the data content and have no access to modify the system prompt or model parameters.
 For indirect prompt injection attacks, attackers inject malicious instructions into external data content, relying on application tools to retrieve the injected data content.
 As a result, the attack is limited to modifying the data content.